 ABC Music & Me is an early childhood curriculum that uses music and movement to teach young children.
 We also increase parent involvement in early childhood education by providing families each month with the music from class as well as a Family Activity Guide (available in English and Spanish).
 The guide includes the story from class and related literacy activities that families can do together at home.

-For more information about using ABC Music & Me as a supplemental daycare curriculum, email us at firstname.lastname@example.org.
+For more information on how ABC Music & Me uses music to teach early language and literacy and increase parent involvement, email us at firstname.lastname@example.org.